PanayotCankov/NativeScript-AsyncAwait/README.md

 ```
 tns create IssuesList --template typescript
 cd IssuesList
+npm install typescript@next --save-dev
 code .
-npm install typescript@next --save-dev
 ```

+If VSCode asks you to use the TypeScript installed in the workspace - go yes, currently if you don't, it will use an official TS version, and may complain about `async` being supported when targeting ES6.

 ### Show me the helpers
 {N} ships *commonjs* modules and emitting helpers in every module is undesirable.
-{N} also provides __extend allready, that helps extending native Objective-C and Java classes.
+{N} also provides __extend already, that helps extending native Objective-C and Java classes.

 We will generate a single file with the required helpers for async/await.
 Create an `app/helpers.ts` file with the following typescript: